jhellerstein/blog/_pending_posts/2025-05-01-monotonicity-and-inflation.md

   nav: "main"
 ------------------------------------------------------

-Like a lot of work on eventual consistency, the CRDT literature tends to be targeted at distributed systems researchers and developers.
-As such it sometimes leaves room for ambiguity.
+Like a lot of work on eventual consistency, the CRDT literature tends to be targeted at systems researchers and developers.
+As such it sometimes leaves room for mathematical ambiguity.

-This post untangles two subtle but important ideas in CRDT design, which turn out to be interrelated:
+The discussion below untangles two subtle but important ideas in CRDT design, which turn out to be interrelated:

 1. Determinism vs Convergence guarantees
 2. Algebraic property requirements for update functions.

+Warning: this post is more technical and narrow than my previous CRDT posts.
+On the other hand it's deeper, and I believe it contains a small novel result.
+I'll be curious to hear about prior work that makes this point if it's out there!

-> tl;dr: If you want your CRDTs to be deterministic, your update functions better be inflationary.
-If you only care about convergence (eventual agreement), you can relax that constraint.
+> tl;dr: If you want your CRDTs to be deterministic, your update functions must be inflationary.
+If you only care about convergence (eventual agreement), you can relax that constraint and still enjoy strong eventual consistency.

 ---